David Parker Ray: Criminal history

 I get off on mind games.
 After we get completely through with you, you're gonna be drugged up real heavy, with a combination of sodium pentothal and phenobarbital.
 They are both hypnotic drugs that will make you extremely susceptible to hypnosis, autohypnosis, and hypnotic suggestion.
 You're gonna be kept drugged a couple of days, while I play with your mind.
 By the time I get through brainwashing you, you're not gonna remember a fuckin' thing about this little adventure.

 He would kidnap about four or five women a year, holding each of them captive for around two to three months.
 Exactly how many murder victims Ray claimed over the years is uncertain; investigators believe that he raped, tortured, and killed up to sixty individuals throughout his life but they have not been able to locate any of their remains.
 A diary that Ray kept detailed what he did to each victim, but it did not disclose where he buried their bodies.
 According to accomplice Cindy Hendy, Ray's fatal victims were dismembered and buried, dumped in the Elephant Butte Lake or nearby ravines.
-After his arrest, Ray agreed to show authorities where he had buried his victims, but he died before he could do so and Hendy was unable to assist investigators in recovering any possible bodies.

 The Albuquerque FBI in 2011 released hundreds of images of items that were collected during the investigation of Ray.
 The FBI believes some of the items, which included jewelry and clothes, may have been taken from victims.
 "The FBI, along with its law enforcement partners in New Mexico, is aggressively pursuing several leads in the search for remains of any possible victims of David Parker Ray," said Frank Fisher of the Albuquerque Field Office.
 "We are asking family and friends of missing people to look over these photographs and contact us if they recognize any of these items."